DeveloperWeek 2016 Retrospective

 Zach Gardner Architecture, Articles, Community, Consulting, DevOps, Microservices, Single-Page Application 2 Comments

-Attention: The following article was published over 9 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.I recently spoke at the DeveloperWeek 2016 conference in San Francisco, California about JavaScript Debugging Patterns.
-This conference was an amazing opportunity to see and hear from people in the industry about …
+Attention: This article was published over 10 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.I recently spoke at the DeveloperWeek 2016 conference in San Francisco, California about JavaScript Debugging Patterns.
+This conference was an amazing opportunity to see …

 Distributed Agile Team